 Sand Cone Density is an accurate and reliable test method that has long been used to measure the in-place density of soils.
 The procedure is described in ASTM D1556 / AASHTO T 191.
 A flat base plate with a 6.5in (165.1mm) circular opening is positioned at the test site and used as a template to excavate the required amount of compacted soil material.
 The total volume to be removed is determined by the maximum particle size of the soil and can range up to 0.1ft³ (2,830g/cm³).
 Density test accessories such as mallets, scoops, chisels, and sample bags are used during excavation.
 All the excavated material is carefully collected and saved in an airtight container.

-The pre-weighed Sand Cone Density Apparatus is inverted onto the base plate and the metal cone is nested into the base plate opening.
+The pre-weighed Sand Cone Density Apparatus is inverted onto the base plate and the metal cone is nestled into the base plate opening.
 A rotary valve is opened, and free-flowing density test sand of known density runs into the excavated test hole.

 Afterward, the partially filled apparatus is weighed again, and the volume of the test hole is calculated by dividing the mass of the sand filling the hole by the bulk density of the sand.
 The wet weight of the recovered excavated soil is divided by the test hole volume to determine the wet density.
 Dry density is calculated by dividing the weight of the wet soil by its water content in percent.
 The percent compaction for the field density test is calculated by dividing the dry density of the soil by the maximum dry density from the proctor test.